Tips for Creating a Great Flash Briefing Skill

 - Sentences designed to be read are often long and difficult to follow when spoken.
 Use short sentences to create a better listening experience and help your customers to more easily follow your content.

 - Commas (,) and semicolons (;) result in short pauses.
 Periods (.), question marks (?) and exclamation points (!) result in longer pauses.
 Avoid using other punctuation as it could cause TTS issues.

 - Don't use HTML or SSML tags, URLs or special symbols.

 - Using HTML or SSML tags, URLs and special symbols will create unpredictable TTS results.
 Provide plain text that can be easily read.

 - Keep your content in summary format.

 - TTS is typically better suited to shorter summary content.
 A one paragraph news summary is typically much better than a two-page article when read aloud. - Audio feeds are better suited to longer material.

-- Limit a feed item to less than 4500 characters.
+- Limit feed items to fewer than 4,500 characters.

 Tips for Audio Clip Content

 - For a better listening experience, use an MP3 with a bit rate of at least 256kbps.
 Make sure audio is free of distracting background or other noises.